Data-X01/PsychLing-101/balota2007_LDT/README.md

 ## Preprocessing Notes

 - `years_of_education`: The variable was supposed to be years of education but some are recorded as years of university.
-A corrected variable `years_of_education_corrected` was added, to which 12 was added if the original value was smaller than 12 the approximate the correct value.
+A corrected variable `years_of_education_corrected` was added, to which 12 was added if the original value was smaller than 12 to approximate the correct value.
 - `rt`: In the data cleaning process of the authors, trials with a reaction time of less than 250 ms or more than 4,000 ms were excluded from the data set.
 Here, however, only trials with a reaction time of less than 0 ms or more than 4,000 ms were excluded.
 This applies to 4 trials.
 The upper bound of 4,000 ms was set because reaction times above this bound were technically impossible due to the program code, i.e., the values must be faulty.
 - `accuracy`: The variable contained values other than 0 or 1.
 Since the participants' responses had to be inferred from the `accuracy` and `lexicality` variables, the 1,370 trials in question were removed from the data set.
 This approach is consistent with the authors' preprocessing procedure.